PeterHedleyJHA/pylint_docker/README.md

 8. `sudo docker run -d --restart=always -p 80:80 --name=peter my_flask_app`
 9. **Relax that is it!**

+## Other Useful Docker Commands

+`sudo docker exec -it peter bash` load the shell of a docker container named `peter`.
+`sudo docker ps` see all running containers.
+`sudo docker kill peter` :( stop docker container called `peter` from running.
+`sudo docker rm peter` (need to do this too in order to re-run a container called `peter`)

 ## Usage

-In your .travis.yml file for the project you wish to track put the following...
+In your `.travis.yml` file for the project you wish to track put the following...

 ```
 language: python